anaberenschot/7766.github.io/README.md

 1- Brazil is the largest country in South America

-2- The official language spoken in Brazil is portuguese (not spanish) :laugh:
+2- The official language spoken in Brazil is portuguese (not spanish)

 3- Portugal claimed Brazil in the year 1500